lasantha57/zone-scheduler/README.md

 ## How To Run

-`yarn`
+1. Install dependencies using `yarn` or `npm start`
-`yarn start`
+2. Quick start using `yarn start` or `npm start`

 The project can be accessed by open `http://localhost:1234/` in browser.

-To create a production like environment run `yarn run build`.
+To create a production like environment run `yarn build` or `npm run build`.
 This will create a new folder called `build`, that can be served in a server.

 ## How it was created